 Taxes on Life Insurance Installment Payments

 Some life insurance policyholders and beneficiaries choose to structure their policy so that the payment is doled out to the beneficiary in annual or monthly installments rather than in a lump sum.
 In that case, the bulk of the policy earns interest over time.
 The interest is considered taxable income.
 The same goes for any interest the death benefit earns in the period between the death of the policyholder and the disbursal of funds to the beneficiary.

 Life Insurance and Estate Taxes

-Depending on the size of a policyholder’s life insurance policy and other assets, death benefits from a life insurance policy might be subject to the estate tax.
+Death benefits from a life insurance policy might be subject to the estate tax.
+This depends on the size of a policyholder’s life insurance policy and other assets.
 If you want to exclude your life insurance policy from your taxable estate when you die, one option is to name your spouse as your beneficiary.
 Life insurance policies left to a spouse are not counted as part of the estate of the deceased.
-Another option is to transfer ownership of the policy to your beneficiary, whether it’s your spouse or another person in your life.
+Another option is to transfer ownership of the policy to your beneficiary.
+The beneficiary can be your spouse or another person in your life.
 However, that ownership transfer must have been in effect at least three years before your death to avoid taxation.